How to Host Your Own Olympic Games for the Kids

 What you need: A pack of water balloons and a half-dozen position markers (sand pails, large stones, or driftwood would work).

 How to play: A water-balloon relay is just as tricky as the old egg-in-spoon relay race you grew up with, only less messy—or wasteful.
-(Running in sand adds an extra challenge.)
+(If you're able to do this on the beach, running in sand adds an extra challenge.)
 Mark handoff points (about 30 feet apart) and position runners at each.
 The first team to make three successful balloon transfers and cross the finish line—balloon intact—wins.
-Tip: Try using biodegradable water balloons, in case one of the remnants gets buried before you have a chance to collect them ($5 for 250 balloons, fatbraintoys.com).
+Tip: Try using biodegradable water balloons, in case one of the remnants gets buried before you have a chance to collect them.

 What you need: Five hula hoops and five bean bags.
 (You can make your own by filling a crew sock with dry beans or rice and tying the ankle in a knot.)

-How to play: Position the hoops in the same formation as the five Olympic rings.
+How to play: For this fun backyard game, position the hoops in the same formation as the five Olympic rings.
 Then have players take turns tossing a bean bag into each ring, while standing behind a line several feet away.
 Each team member takes five tosses, and earns one point for each bag that lands in a hoop.
 (Only one bag per hoop gets a point.)

 What you need: Hula hoops!